wragge/trove-data-guide/pathways/images/tropy.md

 :width: 600px
 :name: gw-iiif-nb

+ARDC Binder will ask you to log in using AAF
 ```

 Click on the **Sign in with AAF/Tuakiri** button.
 You'll be asked to select either AAF or Tuakiri – select AAF.